 In a further feature selection step, RFE, a Ridge classifier and XGBoost are applied in order to identify the most important features.
 The result of this further limitation of the feature space is saved in the list ‘features_to_keep_2’.

+III.3.xx Verification of feature selection for MLP and AdaBoost classifier

+This part contains an analysis whose goal it is to verify whether or not the feature selection defined in the list ‘features_to_keep_2’ is an adequate choice for applying it in combination with an MLP and with an AdaBoost classifier.
+For this purpose, two steps are done:

-The goal of the next steps is to assess the best feature combination for an MLP classifier that is used for this project.
-This assessment was conducted using the classifier with its default parameters on varying subsets of the training dataset presented in table 2.
-For evaluating the performance of the MLP classifier on the varying datasets, k-fold cross validation with k = 10 was used.
+The two algorithms were applied with four different subsets of the training dataset.
+As a quality measuring technique, k-fold cross validation with k = 10 was used.

-Next, the same type of analysis is conducted for another classification algorithm: An AdaBoost classifier.
+Starting from ‘features_to_keep_2’, features are randomly removed, one feature at a time and the validation score is visualised in a multiline plot.

 In the next section, the process of selecting the appropriate models and their parameters is described.

 III.4 Model Selection and Parameter Tuning

 The purpose of the following part of the code is to assess the fitness of different models for dealing with the application at hand.
 Grid Search and k-fold cross validation with k = 10 are used to find optimal or near optimal combinations of parameter values for each algorithm.
 After this, the best models are selected based on their accuracy.
 This assessment is conducted using k-fold cross validation with k = 10.
-The models that are considered are MLP classifier, AdaBoost, Gradient Boosting Classification, Random Forest Classification, Support Vector Classification and K-nearest Neighbours Classification.
+The models that are considered are an MLP classifier, AdaBoost, Gradient Boosting Classification, Random Forest Classification, Support Vector Classification and K-nearest Neighbours Classification.

 IV.
 Results